-“A pandemic does not put on pause any developing or advancing any health problems you may have,” says Phylicia Baird, M.D., an internal medical specialist with Hackensack Meridian Medical Group.
+“A pandemic does not put on pause any developing or advancing any health problems you may have,” says Khadija Farooq, D.O., a family medicine specialist with Hackensack Meridian Medical Group.
 “Too often we are seeing people skip important health visits because they are afraid of getting COVID.
 But the reality is, doctor’s offices have implemented advanced safety protocols to keep you safe.
 The greater danger is cancelling your appointment.”

 You’ll need to step on the scale when you visit the doctor for your annual visit.
 Your doctor records your weight from year to year, as well as other details about your health, such as:

 - your body mass index (BMI), a ratio that checks to see if you’re a healthy weight for your height

 - your lung sounds, during an exam with a stethoscope